Jbleezy/BO2-Reimagined/README.md

 ### MTAR
 * Decreased recoil
+* Upgraded: changed default attachment from Reflex Sight to EOTech Sight

 ### Remington 870
 * Changed weapon cost from 900 or 1500 to 1200 on all maps